Plans for airport terminal progressing

 Engineers, architects and a Lawrence County Airport Authority member updated the county commissioners Tuesday about the terminal plans.

-James Farris, authority president, said at their meeting that the ultimate goal is are to expand the airport as a cargo facility.
+James Farris, authority president, said at their meeting the ultimate goal is to expand the airport as a cargo facility.

 “The New Castle Airport is never going to be a Pittsburgh airport or an airline passenger terminal,” he said, “but we do know it can be a great cargo facility.”